renatomrocha/Chainlink-hackathon/README.md

 - Use Oracle Price feeds to enable correct payment confirmation in dollars

-- Use VRF Oracles for special edition tickets generation
+- Use Chainlink keepers to automatically update ticket validity

 - Use IPFS to store part of the metadata that's too large to store onchain

+- dAppp accessible through gitpages @ https://renatomrocha.github.io/Chainlink-hackathon/